YtaloWill/YtaloWill/README.md

 ### Hello people who stalk my profile, make yourself at home 👋

-I'm programming lover since 2015 when I automate my school homework using pascal for the first time with 14yo.
+- :computer: I'm programming lover since 2015 when I automate my school homework using pascal for the first time with 14yo.
 I never stop after this.

-Actually I'm studying Java :heart: and Javascript

-Student in:

-- FATEC São Caetano - Software Analysis and Development
+- :book: Student in FATEC São Caetano - Software Analysis and Development
-- Santander Coders Java by Digital House

 Send a message, we can talk, I don't bite